-At Compass, we guide our clients forward by working backward.
+At Compass, we guide our families forward by working backward.

 Learn The Landscape

-Spending the time now to become well-informed will make forthcoming decisions easier and better.
+College admissions is a complex and ever-changing ecosystem.
+It’s tempting to make generalizations but it’s wiser to think independently, individually, and situationally when forging your own path.
+Becoming well-informed now will make forthcoming decisions easier and better.
 College admission outcomes can seem unpredictable and illogical.
 The system is indeed imperfect and obscure.
 Colleges consider not only the “whole” applicant but also external factors (institutional priorities) the applicant cannot control.
-And yet, most of the evaluation of a college application centers around the academic profile: grades, rigor, and test scores.
+And yet, most of the evaluation of a college application centers around the academic profile: grades, rigor, and test scores if submitted.

-To help you better understand how college admission factors affect decision making, we encourage you to take advantage of our library of free resources, including:
+To help you better understand how college admission factors affect decisions, we encourage you to take advantage of our library of free resources, including: